The-Learners-of-the-Python-Forum/chat-program/README.md

 The Python version we will use for development is 2.7.3.
-To begin with, some members will be using Twisted (http://www.twistedmatrix.com/), an event driven networkign engine.
+To begin with, some members will be using Twisted (http://www.twistedmatrix.com/), an event driven networking engine.
 Others will choose to write their own networking code using the included sockets module.